blankoworld/makefly/doc/README.md

 ### Having a comment system

-${PROJECTNAME} have a free beta service called [Rave Comment](http://rave.depotoi.re/) and available for users.

-Once registered, you will receive an URL as: **rave.depotoi.re/mypseudo**.
+You can use [Isso](https://posativ.org/isso/) as comment system.

-You just have to edit ${PROJECTNAMELOWER}.rc and change these variables:
+Once installed and configured, for an example, on *mycomment.system.tld*, you just have to edit ${PROJECTNAMELOWER}.rc and change these variables:

     ISSO = 1
-    ISSO_URL = rave.depotoi.re/mypseudo
+    ISSO_URL = mycomment.system.tld

 You will so have a comment system on your website.